 Samford University’s Cumberland School of Law is nationally recognized for trial advocacy and quality instruction.
 Our curriculum trains students to practice in all areas of law, including corporate law, trial advocacy, health law, environmental law and public interest law.

 There are three components to the law school that combine to create its successful academic environment:

 - First, the collegial, scholarly interaction between its faculty and students.

 - Second, Lawyering and Legal Reasoning.
-Known on and off campus simply as LLR, this comprehensive, cutting-edge writing course gives each first-year student hands-on experience in skills that range from the initial client interview through the preparation and presentation of an appellate brief.
+Known on and off campus simply as LLR, this comprehensive, cutting-edge writing course gives each first-year student hands-on experience in skills necessary to be practice-ready on their first day.